meshplay/meshplay/docs/_data/notes/node-metrics-collection.md

 The advantage with this board is that we are NOT tied to the node but rather it gets us information on the cluster wide cpu and memory usage based on the namespace.

-One thing to note: if we want to go this route, support for panels of type “singlestat” will have to be added into Meshery.
+One thing to note: if we want to go this route, support for panels of type “singlestat” will have to be added into Meshplay.

 Tasks
 Explore the value of reporting trends vs. sampling.